coff33ninja/Todoist/README.md

 - AI model integrations
 - Additional features for domestic peace

-## 📝 License
+## License

-MIT License - Feel free to use this to save your own domestic situations!
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments